visual-framework/vf-core/tools/vf-component-generator/templates/_README.md

 ---

-# <%= componentName %> Component
+# <%= componentName %> component

 [![npm version](https://badge.fury.io/js/%40visual-framework%2F<%= componentName %>.svg)](https://badge.fury.io/js/%40visual-framework%2F<%= componentName %>)

+## About

+[A one-sentance introduction to your project]

 ## Usage

-The dos and don'ts of using this component.
+[The dos and don'ts of using this component.
+Can be many paragraphs and subheadings.]

 ## Install